Dopamine81/Light_Temp/README.md

 # Light_Temp
-Increase the light on LED by increasing temprature
+This project is about how to increase or decrease the LED light by increasing or decreasing temprature..
-Hi